StrangeBeeCorp/docs/docs/Organization/configure-organization/manage-ui-configuration/about-ui-configuration.md

 <img src="../images/ui_configuration.png" alt="UI Configuration" width="1000" height="1000"/>

-> Note: Default date format can be configured at the Organisation level, by defining the preferred format in the UI Configuration view.
+> NOTE:  Default date format can be configured at the Organisation level, by defining the preferred format in the UI Configuration view.
 This requires a user with org-admin profile or any profile with manageConfig permission.